An Executive/Board Director’s Guide to Re-Entering the Workforce

 Step 6: Create Your Action Plan.

 Break down career transition activities into small, achievable action items with timelines.
 Many executive and board director candidates find this the most challenging part of re-entering the workforce.
-Remember that there is a whole industry of executive career coaches and executive resume writers with the expertise to expedite your transition back into the workforce!
+Remember that there is a whole industry of executive career coaches and the best executive resume writers with the expertise to expedite your transition back into the workforce!

 To find out how we can help you set yourself up for success in re-entering the workforce, book a complimentary and confidential call with us here.